 Behavioral assessment is often used in the recruitment process of senior staff, but some commonly used testing tools could be ineffective at predicting future performance.
 HRM investigates

-process – provided that you use the right one, according Chandler Macleod
+Behavioral assessment is a critical and defining element of any senior recruitment process – provided that you use the right one, according Chandler Macleod.

 “A consistent and defining theme in any senior assessment relates to accurately predicting how a person will interact with others, how they will respond under pressure and how well – and in what way – they will lead and motivate those around them,” said Michael Evans, GM Consulting Products and Services, Chandler Macleod.

-“All of these characteristics are based wholly in a person’s behavioural attributes and they can be measured to predict actual performance.”
+“All of these characteristics are based wholly in a person’s behavioral attributes and they can be measured to predict actual performance.”